jcubic/jquery.splitter/README.md

 * limit - number or object `{leftUpper: number, rightBottom: number}` that indicate how many pixels where you can't move the splitter to the edge.
 * position - number or string with % indicate initial position of the splitter.
 * onDrag - event fired when draging the splitter, the event object is from mousemove
+* percent - boolean that indicate if spliter should use % instead of px (for use in print)

 # Demo